jamaltoutouh/jamaltoutouh.github.io/_posts/publications/2019-09-23-madrid-central-cities.md

 mediaplayer: false
 ---

+****

 The main draft of our paper can be downloaded from [*here*](https://jamaltoutouh.github.io/downloads/lebrusan2019.pdf)

-****

-TODO

 ---